richardkiene/richardkiene.github.io/_posts/2017-01-01-hitting-the-moon.md

 ---
-layout: post
 title: Hitting the Moon on the First Shot (or Valuing Correctness)
 ---

-# Hitting the moon on the first shot

 I've been toying around with the idea of writing a post about the cultural and mental shift I've undergone in the last year and a half at